 Opt for Daytime Travel & Direct Routes

 Being dropped off on a desolate street in an unfamiliar town late at night with all my travel belongings (camera, laptop, GoPro, etc.) isn’t something I’m comfortable with.
 Having to make my way from the opposite of town to a connecting train, bus, or hotel can be tricky.
 This is especially true when there is a language barrier or when I’m in a smaller city or town.

 In addition to arriving in a location late at night, taking overnight buses can sometimes pose safety issues.
 I personally know a few women who have been assaulted on overnight buses.

 To try and avoid these situations I opt to travel during the day whenever possible.
-Arriving in a destination before nightfall is also more convenient when it comes to checking into a hostel or hotel, and finding dining options.
+Arriving at a destination before nightfall is also more convenient when it comes to checking into a hostel or hotel and finding dining options.
 Because we all know the first thing we want after a long journey is a nice hot meal.